-How Much is a New Staircase?
+How Much Does a New Staircase Cost?

 Most of us probably don't cast too much thought over the state of our stairs, and often we just stick to the same set of stairs that were there when we moved into the home, with maybe a lick of paint now and again to spruce them up.